We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Whether you want to produce “runners,” or new strawberry plants

 There are special terra cotta strawberry pots that can be used both inside or outside, and they have holes on the sides where you can place several plants.
-However, these planters can be tricky to water, and terra cotta dries out soil more quickly because of its porous nature, so you’ll have to be vigilant about caring for your plants.
+But these planters can be tricky to water, and terra cotta dries out soil rather quickly because of its porous nature, so you’ll have to be vigilant about caring for your plants.

-Stacking planters are another popular option, as they’re ideal for strawberries, vegetables, and flowers—just be sure they’re protected from the wind so they don’t blow over.
 Strawberries will also grow happily in a hanging basket, window box, or regular planter.
 Growing strawberry plants in hanging baskets can also help prevent pests that might otherwise affect them at ground level.
+(Be gone, slugs and aphids!)

 If you want to increase your yield and let your strawberry plants produce runners, your best bet is planting strawberries outdoors in a raised bed.
 You can build raised beds fairly easily, or home improvement stores sell raised bed kits that set up in a matter of minutes.